-UCD Societies will continue to run events in the second trimester; there are around 80 groups to choose from.
-Through societies, UCD students can access social events, academic development, volunteering opportunities or explore political activism, religious affairs, food, culture, language and travel opportunities.
-You can join any society throughout the year by attending events or getting in touch societies.ucd.ie/societies
+A number of UCD Societies will continue to run events in the third trimester.
+Through Societies, UCD students can access social events, academic development, volunteering opportunities or explore political activism, religious affairs, food, culture, language and travel opportunities.
+To join or find out what events and activities will be taking place over the summer trimester check the UCD Societies webpage or the Society's own social media.

 There are 54 sports clubs to choose from that are for the most part student-run and student-led.
 Clubs provide a huge range of opportunities to train, play and compete in sport, no matter what your passion, ability or level.
 Club activities will be operating to reflect the COVID-19 procedures of the national governing body of each sport.

 Procedures will also reflect best practice as dictated by Sport Ireland, the HSE and the University.
 UCD sports clubs will continue to be at the centre of student activity in UCD.
 So, whether you want to keep fit, learn new skills or meet people with similar interests, there is a club for you in UCD.